Red Holzman

 William "Red" Holzman (August 10, 1920 – November 13, 1998) was an American professional basketball player and coach.
 He is best known as the head coach of the New York Knicks of the National Basketball Association (NBA) from 1967 to 1977, and again from 1978 to 1982.
 Holzman helped lead the Knicks to two NBA championships in 1970 and 1973, and was inducted into the Basketball Hall of Fame in 1986.

 In 1996, Holzman was named one of the Top 10 Coaches in NBA History.

 Early life

 William "Red" Holzman was born on August 10, 1920, on the Lower East Side of Manhattan in New York City, to Jewish immigrant parents, as the son of a Romanian mother and Russian father.
 He grew up in Brooklyn's Ocean Hill–Brownsville neighborhood and played basketball for Franklin K. Lane High School in the mid-1930s.

-College career
+College Career

-Holzman attended the University of Baltimore and later the City College of New York, where he played for two years until graduation in 1942.
-Holzman joined the United States Navy in the same year, and played on the Norfolk, Virginia Naval Base team till he was discharged from the Navy in 1945.
+Holzman attended the University of Baltimore and later the City College of New York, where he played for two years until he graduated in 1942.
+Holzman joined the United States Navy in the same year, and played on the Norfolk, Virginia Naval Base team until he was discharged from the Navy in 1945.